witalis3/UA3REO-DDC-Transceiver/README.md

 ### File Manager

-* Show SD Card file manager, support WAV playback and deleteing files
+* Show SD Card file manager, support WAV playback and deleteing files, listening and broadcasting recordings, as well as updating firmware from a memory card

 ### Record CQ message